Tiger Mask donation phenomenon

 The Tiger Mask donation phenomenon is a series of donations of randoseru (school backpacks) and other items to orphanages around Japan.
 The first donation happened when someone left ten 30,000-yen backpacks at a child guidance center in Gunma Prefecture on Christmas Day in 2010.
-A note attached to the bags was signed "Naoto Date", the real name of the titular character of Tiger Mask, a popular 1960s and 70s manga about a wrestler who fought for orphans, being raised in an orphanage himself.
+A note attached to the bags was signed "Naoto Date", the real name of the titular character of Tiger Mask, a popular 1960s and 1970s manga about a wrestler who fought for orphans, being raised in an orphanage himself.
 Since the initial donation, copycat donations have appeared around Japan at various facilities for children, ranging from more backpacks to toys, food, and monetary gifts.

-Naoto Date/Tiger Mask background
+Character background

 Many of the donations have been made under the name of Naoto Date, a character in the manga and anime Tiger Mask.
 In the manga and anime, Tiger Mask (whose real name was Naoto Date) was a feared heel wrestler in America who was extremely vicious in the ring.
 However, he became a face after returning to Japan when a young boy said that he wanted to be a villain like Tiger Mask when he grew up.
 The boy lived in an orphanage, the same one that Tiger Mask grew up in during his childhood.
 Feeling that he did not want the boy to idolize a villain, Tiger was inspired to be a heroic wrestler and fights for the children in the orphanage.